International Fuel Tax Agreement (IFTA) Licence

 How long it takes

 It should take 2 weeks to get the licence.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.

-Visa, MasterCard, American Express, debit card, cheque, money order, cash.
+Visa, MasterCard, American Express, cheque, money order, cash.
 A cheque or money order should be made payable to the Minister of Finance.
 Payment options may vary depending on how you apply.

 You need to renew your IFTA Licence each year.
 You should get a renewal notice in the mail before the renewal date.
 It’s your responsibility to renew on time.